• Skip to main content

 We’ve all heard that the best type of love comes with no strings attached.
 The idea that we might come to love someone so intensely that we can forgive them all of their faults is a popular one

 That being said, few people would encourage you to overlook any and every wrong a loved one has ever committed.
 Completely unconditional love and acceptance is generally not a healthy choice, especially if your partner’s behavior is disrespectful or makes you uncomfortable.
 Yet there actually are situations where unconditional love can play a positive role in our psychological health.
-The difference is, they tend to involve caregivers.
+The difference is, that they tend to involve caregivers.

 What is Unconditional Positive Regard?

-Unconditional love and acceptance, commonly referred to as “Unconditional Positive Regard” (UCPR), from our parents and caregivers has a huge impact on how we view ourselves throughout our lives.
-UCPR occurs when when a person is told they are loved, accepted, and respected no matter what they think, do, or say.
+Unconditional love and acceptance, commonly referred to as “Unconditional Positive Regard” (UCPR), from our parents and caregivers, has a huge impact on how we view ourselves throughout our lives.
+UCPR occurs when a person is told they are loved, accepted, and respected no matter what they think, do, or say.
 Giving UCPR is not the same as telling someone that you encourage their behavior no matter what it is.
 Rather, it involves letting them know that even when they make mistakes, you still accept them for who they are.

 The term “UCPR” was coined by the famous psychologist Carl Rogers.
 According to Rogers, caregiver feedback affects how we perceive ourselves.
-This is particularly important in childhood, when our views of ourselves are first developing.
+This is particularly important in childhood when our views of ourselves are first developing.

 One can imagine how a child’s evolving self-perception ties into UCPR.
 If we make a mistake but see that our parent still accepts us, we learn that it’s normal to make errors and that they don’t make us unworthy of love.
-Contrastingly, if we face dramatic rejection every time we make mess up, we learn that we only deserve love if our behavior meets our caregiver’s wants.
+Contrastingly, if we face dramatic rejection every time we mess up, we learn that we only deserve love if our behavior meets our caregiver’s wants.
 For more information on the effects this can have throughout one’s lifetime, check out this blog on “Unhealthy Relationship Patterns.”

 Other Caregiving Approaches